https://invisible-island.net/ncurses/man/

 These functions return OK on success and ERR on failure.

-In ncurses, winch returns ERR if win is NULL.
+In ncurses, they return return ERR if win is NULL.

 Functions prefixed with "mv" first perform cursor movement and fail if